OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL-2.6.md

 ## Output file related changes
 * More information has been added to the HDF5 file written by monitors (#503)
 * The unit of time in loss output file is changed from [ns] to [s] (#640)
+* The header of ASCII loss output header has been modified (#650, OPAL/pyOPALTools#99)